decentralised-dataexchange/aries-playground/credential-issue-and-verification-api-user-guide.md

 	      ]
 	     }
 	    }
+## Manual workflow
+4. Issuer (Test Center) sends a offer with the result of the test.
+Test Center Agent: `POST/issue-credential​/send-offer`

+	**Note:** In request body auto issue and auto remove should be false

+        {
+          "cred_def_id": "WgWxqztrNooG92RXvxSTWv:3:CL:20:tag",
+          "credential_preview": {
+            "@type": "did:sov:BzCbsNYhMrjHiqZDTUASHg;spec/issue-credential/1.0/credential-preview",
+            "attributes": [
+              {
+                "name": "Covid19-test",
+                "mime-type": "text/plain",
+                "value": "negative"
+              }
+            ]
+          },
+          "connection_id": "3fa85f64-5717-4562-b3fc-2c963f66afa6",
+          "auto_issue": true,
+          "comment": "string",
+          "trace": false,
+          "auto_remove": true
+        }
+	Now the state will be offer_sent for Issuer (Test Center)
+    **Note:** `GET /issue-credential​/records` to view the state

+5. Alice will call `GET /issue-credential​/records`
+The state will be offer_received and from this response copy the credential exchange id.
+6. Alice will send request to issue the credential using credential exchange id.
+Alice Agent: `POST /issue-credential​/records​/{cred_ex_id}​/send-request`
+Now the state will be request_sent for Alice
+7. Issuer (Test Center) will call `GET/issue-credential​/records`
+The state will be request_received and from this response copy the credential exchange id.
+8. Issuer (Test Center) issues the certificate using credential exchange id
+Test Center Agent: `POST /issue-credential​/records​/{cred_ex_id}​/issue`
+Now the credential will be issued to Alice and state will change to  credential_issued

 # Stores credential into a personal wallet (Data4Life)

 In the case of automated flow, the credential is automatically stored into the wallet.
 In the case of manual flow, this need to be done explicitly.
-The automated flow settings are configured in startUp.sh file in `/cloud-agent `folder

-For non-automated flow, Alice, the Data4Life-User, now stores the received credentials
+For manual flow, Alice, the Data4Life-User, now stores the received credentials

-`	POST ​/issue-credential​/records​/{cred_ex_id}​/store`
+Alice Agent: `POST ​/issue-credential​/records​/{cred_ex_id}​/store`

 Data4Life user can fetch the credentials from the wallet by `GET /credentials`